Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Sponsored by Tom Spinelli

-Fever and 'bowel problems' from forgetting that 'thou shalt not use spigot water to brush thy teeth" the first night there had me running to the bathrooms every few minutes a week, which is when I'd run across this scene.
-It was only my second time on my world wide travels and I had a lot to learn- and not only that, I was now lost in China.
+Fever and 'bowel problems' from forgetting that 'thou shalt not use spigot water to brush thy teeth" the first night there had me running to the bathrooms every few minutes a week later, which is when I'd run across this scene.
+It was only my second adventure on my world wide travels and I had a lot to learn- and not only that, I was now lost in China trying to hook up with my 'tour group'.

 I then went to the airport but was dismayed to find out they never showed up!!!
-NOW WHAT?
+NOW WHAT TO DO?

-I've pre-paid for three weeks in China and had no money.
-I started to call the hotels in the phone book, but in 1987 the phone system was pretty new and there was basically no pay phones anywhere on the streets, and the one I found at played havoc on my ears.
+I'd pre-paid for the three week tour and had very little spending money (maybe $50).
+I started to call the hotels in the phone book from the airport, to see if I was listed, but in 1987 the phone system was pretty new and there was basically no pay phones anywhere on the streets, and the one I found played havoc on my ears.
 First, no one spoke English when they answered the phones, and I could barely hear them when they did speak.
-But the worst part was while waiting on hold while they went to find someone that speak, a loud clacking would occur, deafening in it's loudness, it was some sort of torture.
+But the worst part was while waiting on hold (I think I was on hold, sometimes they may have hung up, I couldn't tell) while they went to find someone that did speak English, a loud clacking would occur like someone smacking two pieces of wood together, deafening in it's loudness.
+It was some sort of torture I'd figured!!!

 About the prices on the 1987